Menendez corruption and bribery trial: What to know

 "In very difficult circumstances he always keeps his word," Graham, said during his testimony.
 "A handshake is all you need from Bob.
 He's a very honest, hardworking senator."

 Sen. Corey Booker, D-N.J., has also appeared in support of Menendez.
-Booker has attended the hearing to support his colleague before.

 Menendez was also emotional when he was asked by reporters about his colleagues’ support.